stilt0n/blog-posts/posts/totally-speculative-job-advice.md

 - Are there local communities where you might be able to make meaningful professional connections?
 - Are you better suited for one type of company (e.g. startups) that tends to favor tools that diverge from the average?

-Let's say you're a self taught beginner and you're trying to find a small, forward thinking company that will take a risk on an unconventional candidate.
+Let's say you're a self taught programmer and you're trying to find a small, forward thinking company that will take a risk on an unconventional candidate.
 Meanwhile you've chosen to optimize your skill set to writing enterprise-style Java because that's what you see on most job postings.
 Did you actually think this would help you land a job at a small, cutting edge startup?
 Good luck passing their enterprise-style drug test!

 The core of the problem here is that you're trying to figure out what the average best path to a job is and then use it as a stand-in for what *your* best path to a job is.
 And then on top of it all you're ignoring the fact that markets change quickly and skill aquisition takes time.